overdrivenetworks/conf-utils/README.md

 OVERdrive-IRC Network Configuration
 ===================

 SCP-based network configuration for the OVERdrive-IRC network.
-IRCd used is InspIRCd.

 ## Instructions

-Here, the configuration files are split up in a way that makes editing slightly easier.
-Once you're done changing something, run `scripts/git-sync.sh` to push your changes.
-You will have to run `/rehash *` after for them to take effect.
+First, configure your instance by renaming `scripts/config.sh.example` to `scripts/config.sh`.

-The following files are merged in this order to form an `inspircd.conf` on the target server:
+Configuration files go in the root directory of the repository.
+By default, the following files are merged in this order as `~/inspircd/etc/inspircd.conf` on target servers (yes, this strays from the default paths, so pay attention!):

  * global.conf
  * `<servername>`.links.conf